Help Us Fight Prostate Cancer

 Prostate cancer is now the most commonly diagnosed in England, with 55,033 prostate cancer diagnoses in 2023 (compared with 47,526 breast cancer diagnoses).
 The increase in diagnoses and awareness can be partly attributed to awareness raising campaigns.
 Because early prostate cancer doesn’t usually have any symptoms, every man needs to be aware of his risk of getting the disease and get tested.
 Men aged 50+ (or 45 if black), or with a family history are most at risk.
 The earlier you find prostate cancer, the easier it is to treat.

 Despite it being the country’s most common type of cancer, there is no routine screening programme for prostate cancer, unlike for breast, bowel and cervical cancer.
-The UK National Screening Committee is reviewing the evidence for prostate cancer screening programmes, including targeted approaches for men at higher risk.
-A consultation opens in March 2025.
+In November 2025, the UK National Screening Committee (NSC) made a recommendation not to have a universal prostate cancer screening programme for all men.
+The (NSC) is consulting on whether to change its recommendation on this condition and is accepting public comments, closing date 20th February 2026.

 The first step to getting a diagnosis is having a simple PSA Blood Test, without any intrusive ‘finger up the bum’.
 PSA blood tests look for high levels of a protein which indicates prostate cancer.
 We know it can feel daunting but having a blood test could save your life.
 And this is where our mobile PSA testing clinic comes in.